pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 $\frac{|S_L|}{|S|}$ -- fraction of inputs in left substree $\&$
 $\frac{|S_R|}{|S|}$ -- fraction of inputs in right substree

-Entropy : Let p1,…,pk be defined as before.
+Entropy : Let $p_1,…,p_k$ be defined as before.
 We know what we don't want (Uniform Distribution): $p_1=p_2=.....=p_c=\frac{1}{c}$ This is the worst case since each leaf is equally likely.
 Prediction is random guessing.
 Define the impurity as how close we are to uniform.

-Entropy :
 $$H(S) = \sum_{k=1}^C p_klog(p_k)$$
 $$H(S)=p_LH(S_L)+p_RH(S_R)$$
 where $p_L=\frac{|S_L|}{|S|}$,$p_R=\frac{|S_R|}{|S|}$

 ### ID3 Algorithm

 ID3 algorithm stop under two cases.
-The first case is that all the data points in a subset of have the same label.
-If this happens, we should stop splitting the subset and create a leaf with label y.
-The other case is there are no more attributes could be used to split the subset.
-Then we create a leaf and label it with the most common y or mean y in case of regression.
+1. The first case is that all the data points in a subset have the same label.
+If this happens, we should stop splitting the subset and create a leaf with label $y$.
+1. The other case is there are no more attributes could be used to split the subset.
+Then we create a leaf and label it with the most common $mode(y)$ in case of classification and $mean(y)$ in case of regression.

 ### How to split

-Try all features and all possible splits.
-Pick the split that minimizes impurity (e.g. s>t) where f←feature and t←threshold Shape of data : $(N \times d)$.
+1. Try all features and all possible splits.
+Pick the split that minimizes impurity (e.g. $s>t$) where $f$←feature and $t$←threshold
+1. In case of continuous features, if shape of data : $(N \times d)$.
 Split between every two points in all the dimensions.
-Therefore, N-1 splits, d dimensions gives us $d\times(N-1)$ splits.
+Therefore, $N-1$ splits, $d$ dimensions gives us $d\times(N-1)$ splits.

 ### Drawback